stashed/docs/docs/guides/latest/workloads/daemonset.md

 repository.stash.appscode.com/gcs-repo created
 ```

-Now, we are ready to backup our volumes to our desired backend.
+Now, we are ready to backup our sample data into this backend.

 ### Backup

 We have to create a `BackupConfiguration` crd targeting the `stash-demo` DaemonSet that we have deployed earlier.
-Then, Stash will inject a sidecar container into the target.
+Stash will inject a sidecar container into the target.
 It will also create a `CronJob` to take periodic backup of `/source/data` directory of the target.

 **Create BackupConfiguration:**